 January is a great month to visit the world class museums, galleries and other indoor attractions in Athens.
 The Acropolis Museum, National Archaeological Museum or Benaki Museum are among the best museums in Athens.

-People on a budget should check out this list of free museums and galleries in Athens – there are many!
+People on a budget can check out this list of free museums and galleries in Athens – there are many!

 You will find that most shops, restaurants and cafes are open in January.
 You might not be able to sit outdoors on the coldest days, but you will find plenty of indoor places to eat and drink – plus, Christmas parks will still be open in the first week.